trustnote-org/document/TR-2018-01/TrustNote-TR-2018-01.md

   - **Prefix-MAC** for authentication that is simpler and faster than HMAC.
   - **Personalization** for defining a unique hash function for each application.

-**Consequently**, it is evident that blake2 is the best available hash function untill now.
+**Consequently**, it is evident that Blake2 is the best available hash function until now.
 We may change the hash if we find some flaw in Blake2 or if we find another hash function algorithm which offers higher assurance and performance.
-For more in-depth information about blake2 capabilities, please visit the [Blake2](https://blake2.net/#sp) official website.
+For more in-depth information about Blake2 capabilities, please visit the [Blake2](https://Blake2.net/#sp) official website.

 ----------

 <h2 id="whyed">Why Ed25519?</h2>

-In previous section we discussed the importance and challanges of selecting a cryptographic hash function.
+In previous section we discussed the importance and challenges of selecting a cryptographic hash function.
 In this section we are going to select a Public-key cryptography algorithm.
 There are plenty of theories that these algorithms are developed and created based on them, to name some we can say: Discrete logarithm, Elliptic-curve cryptography, Non-commutative cryptography, RSA (Rivest–Shamir–Adleman) problem and Trapdoor function.
-Furthermore, for each mathematical algorithm which we already mentioned them, there are numerious number of Public-key cryptography algorithms which you can see some of them in the table below:
+Furthermore, for each mathematical algorithm which we already mentioned them, there are numerous number of Public-key cryptography algorithms which you can see some of them in the table below:

 ![](./TrustNote_TR_2018_01/m14.png)